LarsBreuren/web-design-1920/README.md

 The NS website is a good example of a usable website for her.
 And she would like to see more details in the schedule when filtering.

 ## Test 15-4
-lijstje gemaakt met vragen
+Made a list with questions.
-volgorde van testen gemaakt +live links erbij
+order of tests made + live links included.
-Hele diverse concepten van iedereen.
+Very diverse concepts from everyone.

-Conclusie test:
+Conclusion test:
 - Prototype is easy to scan, Larissa can quickly skip through the text -> is fine.
 - Radio buttons for months selection work ok, but a dropdown would be better because she can type to navigate (faster).
 - Handy that you can navigate with arrow keys and tabs trough the scedule details